Jo Robyn Elbourne's quiet, process-driven and methodical practice utilises the simple act of manipulating fibres in one direction against another.

-Jo Elbourne returned to hands-on making after a decade-long career as a menswear designer, setting up her current workspace in Margate's Resort Studios in 2015.
+Elbourne returned to hands-on making after a decade-long career as a clothing designer.

-Later, moving away from the limitations of functionality, she applied this same technique to the wall-based artworks which are now her main focus.
+Later, moving away from the limitations of functionality, she began making the larger scale wall-based artworks which are now her main focus.